-#Applies only to A.S. degree, A.A.S. degree, and certificate programs.
+#Applies only to A.S. degree, A.A.S. degree, and certificate programs. +Prerequisite and/or corequisite required.

-#DIG1710, Introduction to Game Development 3 hrs., 3 crs.
+DIG1710, Introduction to Game Development 3 hrs., 3 crs.

 Participants in this course will have an opportunity to explore the skills and techniques associated with the electronic/digital game development process, including content creation strategies and production techniques.
 This course is intended for individuals interested in the game.